U.S. Air Force budget sets stage for GPS satellite competition

 The fiscal 2016 budget for the GPS program includes $673 million in research and development funding, and $265 million in procurement funding for a total of $938 million, down from $1.02 billion in fiscal 2015.

-If approved by Congress, the 2016 budget request would pay for GPS III satellite 10, and continue work on a next-generation ground control system being built by Raytheon Co.
+If approved by Congress, the 2016 budget request would pay for GPS III satellite 10, and continue work on a next-generation ground control system being built by Raytheon Co (RTN.N).
 The Raytheon program was restructured last year, doubling its cost.

 The program is due to be reviewed by the Pentagon's chief arms buyer this month.